 User experience, content strategy and making good stuff

-With hands on user experience design skills Sarah has worked as a user experience design manager and strategist in the private sector for high street brand Boots.
-Passionate about designing great experiences for people online and off, not just in how that journey looks but in getting how things work right Sarah draws on nearly two decades experience of working in digital fields and her solid academic foundation too.
+With hands on user experience design skills Sarah has worked as a user experience design manager and strategist in the private sector for high street brand Boots as well as leading on human-centred digital projects in the public sector.
+Passionate about designing great experiences for people online and off, not just in how that journey looks but in getting how things work right Sarah draws on nearly two decades experience of working in digital fields under-pinned by a solid academic foundation.

 Local Government and LocalGov Digital